Let’s get colorful and whimsical and create some DIY painted toad houses for the garden!

 - Add multiple rings of different colors of dots.

-STEP 4 ~ APPLY SEALER
+STEP 4 – APPLY THE SEALER

-- Spray a sealer to protect your painted design.
+Spray a sealer to protect your painted design.
+This is optional but recommended to protect the pots from the elements.

 So what do you think?
 Won’t these DIY toad houses be fun to paint for your garden?
 Paint some for your yard or give them as gifts!